 All air permits, including those issued to mining facilities, are posted on the MPCA webpages listing air permits issued in Minnesota .

 For more information on air quality permits, check these publications on the MPCA website:

 MPCA water quality permits establish specific discharge limits and requirements to protect Minnesota's surface and groundwater quality for a variety of designated uses, such as drinking water, fishing and recreation.
 Water quality permitting includes the National Pollutant Discharge Elimination System (NPDES) permits required under the federal Clean Water Act as well as State Disposal System (SDS) permits required by Minnesota law.
-For links to more information on MPCA wastewater permitting, visit the Water Permits and Rules page.
+For links to more information on MPCA wastewater permitting, visit the Water standards and rules page.

 Section 401 certification